Introduction To Deep Learning

 - The data points which are in red colour in the above image (right side) are examples of both within and beyond the range of existing data points, and the curve attempts to predict both.

 Finally, both task categorization and prediction are ended at a similar point, i.e., drawing a curvy line from data points.
 If we are able to train the computer model to draw the curvy line based on data points we are done with, then we can extend this to apply in different models such as drawing a curvy line in three-dimensional planes and so on.
-The above thing can be achieved by training a model with a large amount of labelled and unlabelled data, which is called deep learning.
+The above thing can be achieved by training a model with a large amount of labeled and unlabelled data, which is called deep learning.

 Examples of Deep learning